Energy Assistance Program:

 The second letter came from a family that was having issues keeping their home warm.
 The father was recently disabled and they had a teenage daughter in the home.
 We added additional insulation, tuned up their furnace, and pressure balanced the entire home to allow the furnace to work more efficiently.
 Heat was being distributed unevenly throughout the home.
 Here are the client’s comments after we had finished the work:

 The furnace is running so much more efficiently.
 The house stays warm throughout.
 Thanks so much!!

 It was amazing how much heat loss there was in my house.
 The TRI-CAP employees were all polite, prompt, hard working men that never stopped until their scheduled lunch.
 They knew what they were doing and did a great job at it.
-I wouldn’t know where you could find any other company or source that would be more knowledgeable finding the absence of insulation and knowing how to fix the problem.
-Everything made sense in what they needed to do to correct the problem.
-I’m actually getting excited to see what my Vectren bill will be.
+I wouldn’t know another company or source that would be more knowledgeable finding the absence of insulation and knowing how to fix the problem.
+I’m actually getting excited to see how much my Vectren bill will be reduced this month.